lanl/NEONiso/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a the first submission of a new package.
+* This is a the a resubmission of a new package.
+* The following changes have been made to address notes arising during CRAN auto-checks:
+  * An invalid URL from inst/doc/example_workflow.html has been corrected.
+  * An invalid URI from inst/CITATION has been corrected.
+  * The auto-checks indicate that there are misspelled words in DESCRIPTION, but the words flagged are all correct.